 Karen's Walk is hosted by Phi Sigma Pi and began over 13 years ago when Karen Decker, a close friend of the fraternity passed away from postpartum cardiomyopathy (PPCM), a rare heart disease that affects mostly pregnant women.

 Karen was only 22 years old and she left behind her six-week-old daughter, Hannah.
-In the beginning, Phi Sigma Pi created the Walk for Hannah, meant to raise money for Hannah's medical costs.
+In the beginning, Phi Sigma Pi created the Walk for Hannah, meant to raise money toward a college fund for Hannah.

 The Walk for Hannah subsequently became Karen's Walk, and has since raised over $25,000 for cardiomyopathy research.

 This year, our goal is to attract at least 100 participants and raise $2000.
 In addition to meeting our fundraising goal, we hope that the 5K will raise awareness for cardiomyopathy, as it affects the lives of many.